IdaFaust/hsro-inf-fpk.github.io/assets/07-vorlesung/slides.md

     }
 ```

+What about `fromJson()` and other data types, e.g. Date, float, arrays ...

 ---

-# But this is cumbersome...
+# This is cumbersome...

+... do not reinvent the wheel!

-... lets sue a framework: GSON
+Let's use a framework: [GSON](https://github.com/google/gson)

 ```java
     public static void main(String[] args) throws Exception {